Automated Guided Vehicles (AGVs): approach, advantages and examples

-What are the advantages of Automated Guided Vehicles
+What are the advantages of a driverless transport vehicle?

-Automated guided vehicles bring with them many advantages over traditional manual material handling equipment such as forklifts or fixed conveyor systems:
+Automated guided vehicles bring many advantages compared to traditional manual material handling equipment such as forklifts or fixed conveyor systems:

 - Support for repetitive activities such as driving from A to B